-Castel del Monte is a unique castle built in the 13th century by Holy Roman Emperor Frederick II in the Apulia region.
+Castel del Monte is a unique castle built in the 13th century by Holy Roman Emperor Frederick II, in the Apulia region.
 When the Emperor had the castle built, he created a symbol which was of much significance, reflected in the layout, shape and the location of the castle.
 Castel del Monte is located on a small hill close to the Santa Maria del Monte monastery, near the town of Andria.

 Even with its colorful history, Castel del Monte is considered to be one of the best castles in Puglia.
-Perched on top of a hill at an altitude of 540 meters, the castle can be reached by driving on the SS170 motorway.
-The castle is just one of many the Emperor Frederick II built in Puglia and was begun in 1240 with the full support of the locals.
+Perched on top of a hill, at an altitude of 540 meters, the castle can be reached by driving on the SS170 motorway.
+The castle is just one of many the Emperor Frederick II built in Puglia, and was begun in 1240 with the full support of the locals.

 History of the Castle

-It was in 1240 that Emperor Frederick II had ordered the governor of Capitanata to take care of all the necessary details for building a castle close to the Abbey of Saint Mary's Benediction of Monte Balneolo.
+It was in 1240 that Emperor Frederick II ordered the governor of Capitanata to take care of all the necessary details for building a castle close to the Abbey of Saint Mary's Benediction of Monte Balneolo.
 The construction of Castel del Monte stretched over a decade.
-Unfortunately, the construction of the castle was completed in 1250, the year the Emperor died.
+Unfortunately, the construction of the castle was only completed in 1250, the year the Emperor died.

 Castel del Monte is a beautiful example of well executed architecture of the High Middle Ages.
 Several scholars believe that the castle had been designed by the Emperor himself and was constructed by local workers.
 Not only that, various craftsmen and skilled experts of Saracen and Norman origins had also been employed for the construction of the castle.

 However, what is perplexing about it is that there is no draw bridge or a moat, which suggests that the castle might not have been built for a defensive purpose at all.
 Although most castles in Italy were built for military purposes, Castel del Monte stands out in this one particular element.